GlaydsonPacifico/order-summary-component-main/README.md

 ## My process

 I started out just laying everything out.
 The challenge had some starter code i had to put into tags.
 After i got the basic layout done i started to add style to make it look like the part.
-I designed for mobile first then just used media queries to make it fir for desktop.
-After all that was done i added the hover state to make the website more interactive and then i finished it up with the background image.

 ### Built with